vndevpro/MiniProfiler.Integrations/README.md

 # MiniProfiler.Integrations
-Provide custom IDbProfiler implemenation and some utility methods around MiniProfiler components
+Provides a custom IDbProfiler implemenation to help you capture all sql commands that have been executed against a database, support SQL Server / MySQL out of the box and you can extend for your own database very easy.

 [MiniProfiler.Integrations on NuGet](https://www.nuget.org/packages/MiniProfiler.Integrations/)